gloriabenoit/DNAnexus-GWAS/docs/input.md

 This means one phenotype ID can actually have multiple data field.
 For example, BMI has four instances.
 The following python script will extract the phenotype that you wish, and every array or instance associated.
-It will ouptput `pheno_extract.csv` which contains individual ids and any phenotype you chose to extract.

 ```python
 """ Extract phenotype(s) from UKBB based on field ID(s). """